danmcilroy/Umbraco-YouTubeAPI/README.md

 # Daniel Mcilroy Web Developer Test
 ## Umbraco YouTube API

+I used the latest version of Umbraco 8.9.1.

 ### End Solution
 * A one page Umbraco Website (Umbraco v7 or v8)
 * Use the Youtube API to retrieve videos from your playlist of choice.